 After a brief foray into the sale of cleaning products and time as a hotel clerk, in 1895 Barrow returned to baseball when he bought into the Wheeling franchise in the Inter-State League.
 At mid-season when the league collapsed Barrow moved his franchise into the Iron & Oil League.
 Baseball management now in his blood, Barrow acquired (with a partner) the Paterson, New Jersey franchise in the Atlantic League for 1896.
 Just after his acquisition of the Paterson club, Barrow signed the player he would later call the greatest of all-time, Honus Wagner.
 The following year, Barrow sold Wagner to the major league Louisville club for $2,100, a high price for the time.

 The contentious Atlantic League elected Barrow as president for 1897, and for the next three years until the league folded after the 1899 season, Barrow oversaw the inter-owner squabbles, dealt with numerous player disputes, and managed the umpires.
-As league president during the Spanish-American War, he championed a number of marketing gimmicks to help keep the fan's interest: he brought in a woman, Lizzie Stroud (she played under last name Arlington) to pitch and heavyweight champions John L. Sullivan and James Jeffries to umpire.
+As league president during the Spanish-American War, he championed a number of marketing gimmicks to help keep the fan's interest: he brought in a woman, Lizzie Stroud (she played under last name Arlington) to pitch in exhibition games and heavyweight champions John L. Sullivan and James Jeffries to umpire.
 Another heavyweight, Jim Corbett, often played first base in exhibitions, mostly in 1897.

 For 1900, Barrow purchased a one-quarter interest in the Toronto franchise in the Eastern League and became its manager.
 With little inherited talent, Barrow brought the club home fifth in his first year.
 Barrow acquired some better players for the next season, including hurler Nick Altrock, and finished second.
 Despite losing a number of players to the fledgling American League, Barrow's club captured the pennant in 1902.